 Queensland University of Technology

-It’s time we talked (formerly Reality & Risk: Pornography, young people and sexuality) is a violence prevention project that supports young people, parents, schools, government and the community sector to understand and address the influence of pornography.
-It was originally developed and delivered through Brophy Family and Youth Services, in Warrnambool, Australia.
+It’s time we talked is a violence prevention initiative that supports young people, parents, schools, government and the community sector to understand and address the influence of pornography.

-It’s time we talked grew out of Maree Crabbe’s work with young people in secondary schools and community settings, as Coordinator of Brophy’s Safety and Respect Programs.
+It’s time we talked – which was originally called Reality & Risk: Pornography, young people and sexuality – grew out of Maree Crabbe’s work with young people in secondary schools and community settings, as Coordinator of Brophy’s Safety and Respect Programs at Brophy Family and Youth Services in Warrnambool, Australia.

 ‘I noticed that porn was increasingly playing a role in how young people learn about, think about and experience sexuality.
 The young people I worked with were keen to talk about porn, but the adults in their lives often had no idea about porn’s prevalence or influence – and those who did often didn’t feel equipped to have the conversations.’

 These observations led to more questions, research, planning and writing.
 With significant philanthropic support, It’s time we talked began in 2009.

 By getting people talking about pornography and its impact on young people, It’s time we talked aims to:

 - encourage young people and the broader community to critique the messages about men, women and sex conveyed in mainstream pornography